DUI vs. DWI: What’s the Difference?

 DUAC Driving with unlawful alcohol concentration South Carolina

-What Happens When You Get a DUI or DWI?
+What to Expect If You Get a DUI or DWI

 You could face several consequences if you get a DUI or DWI.
 Potential penalties include: